ParvSeth06/WiDS-Project--Into-The-Realm-Of-Neural-Networks/Week1/README.md

 ## Python

-Let's kick off this course by covering the basics of Python.
+Let's kick off this project by covering the basics of Python.
 It's completely fine if you're new to the language; it's one of the easiest to learn and won't take long to pick up.
 Here are some tutorials to get you started:

 - [**YouTube Tutorial**](https://www.youtube.com/watch?v=rfscVS0vtbw)